edermartioli/spirou-ccf/README.md

 # spirou-ccf
 Wrapper to perform CCF measurements and CCF analysis to obtain radial velocities from SPIRou data.

-To start using this tool one needs a given set of SPIRou spectra in `*t.fits` format saved in the same directory.
+To start using this tool one needs a set of SPIRou spectra in `*t.fits` format saved in the same directory.
 Then run the following example:

 ```
 python ~/spirou-ccf/spirou_ccf_pipeline.py --input=*t.fits -v